 The Palace Theatre is one of downtown Frostburg’s iconic and Instagram-worthy places and currently shows classic films and nationally known acts.
 It opened in the early 1900s.

-One of Frostburg’s most darling places to eat is Princess Restaurant, an 80+-year-old eatery with a retro vibe, great burgers and shakes, and the friendliest staff.
-I loved the charm of this nostalgic eatery.
-The Miner Steak Sandwich and macaroni salad I ordered was excellent.
+For lunch, visit the Princess Restaurant, an 80+ year-old eatery with a retro vibe, great burgers and shakes, and the friendliest staff.
+I love the charm of this nostalgic eatery.
+The Miner Steak Sandwich and macaroni salad were excellent.

 Be sure to catch the Savage Mountain Punk Festival, offering two days of old-school punk rock music, if you visit Frostburg in August.
 In September, Frostburg State celebrates the Appalachian Festival, showcasing folk art, dancing, music, culture, and history.
 Stage shows feature regional bluegrass, acoustic blues, Irish music, and much more.